-He does mention Monte Carlo simulations which give you a chance to observe the significance of order of growth and loss in a portfolio’s size.
-I need to update my spreadsheet to cover the last decade’s return.
+The Informed Investor mentions Monte Carlo simulations which give you a chance to observe the significance of order of growth and loss in a portfolio’s size.
+I need to update the various outcomes in the Monte Carlo simulation that I based on historical returns and Burton G. Malkiel’s Random Walk Down Wall Street.

 Armstrong makes economic observations which in the light of subsequent events give the opportunity to assess the worth of his economic maxims.
 P. 262-263 “… not exactly an Oliver Stone-type thing, there is a loose conspiracy to keep investors in the dark … but the cost is small.”